conan-io/docs/glossary.rst

       Are packages that are typically installed system wide via system package manager tools such as apt, yum, pkg, pkgutil, brew or pacman.

+   hook
+      Hooks are Python scripts containing functions that will be executed before and after a particular task performed by the Conan client.
+Those tasks could be Conan commands, recipe interactions such as exporting or packaging, or interactions with the remotes.

    client
       wip